Roakz/Llama_Palooza/README.md

 <h3>2.5 Error Handling</h3>
 Error handling will be developed through continuous (TDD) Test dirven development during development of this program and as issues are identified they will be resolved.
 The main areas that will be observed are anywhere that the user has input.
 I want to ensure that when inputs, other than what are requested, are entered an error will be returned and it will loop back for another opporunity for the user to input the request. <br><br>
  This will arise at picking the Llama clan, heads and tales, anywhere the user needs to press enter to continue, when the user is asked if they want to play again and, if they choose to play again, when they are asked if they want to change clan. <br><br>
 From a development point of view i have installed the test-unit Gem which will be used to drive TDD during this project.
 All tests will be stored in a seperate directory within the projects parent directory.
-This will keep them accesible for future/continues development of this project.
+This will keep them accesible for future/continues development of this project. <br><br>

-<h2>3.
+<h2>Features</h2>

+<h2>4.
 User guide</h2>

 This guide will demonstrate how the user can access and use Llama palooza.
 The app will be presented in such a way that it will contain explicit instructions on how to play and be very easy to self navigate without much direction. each screen will prompt the user onto the next and the rules will be set out in an weasy to understand manner within the app and are also below for your convenience.

-<h3>3.1 User instructions</h3>
+<h3>4.1 User instructions</h3>

 **Start** <br>
 To run the application you must have the latest version of ruby installed with the appropriate GEMS as referenced in the gem file when the repository is downloaded from GitHub.
 Enter the below command to run the program.<br><br>